 So let’s get down to business here with everything you will need to print your sticky notes … and get on with teaching your kids!

-- Download our sticky note printing template.
-This has been developed for the most common sized sticky note — a 3 x 3 inch — and includes spaces for six different sticky notes.
+- Download a sticky note printing template.
+This has been developed for the most common-sized sticky note — a 3 x 3 inch — and includes spaces for six different sticky notes.